ciphertechsolutions/locke/README.md

 ```

-To start a basic start with all the transformers (from level 1 - 3), run ``python3 locke.py crack <filename>``
+To start a basic start with all the transformers (from level 1 - 3), run ``locke crack <filename>``
 This will decode the files, search each decoded instance and save the top 10 scoring instance to disk

 To adjust how many files to keep/save, enter a number after ``-k`` or ``-s``.
 The lower the number,
-the fast the program will run, but you will be limiting your results.
+the faster the program will run, but you will be limiting your results.

 To select what transformation to run, use either ``-l``, ``-o``, or ``-n`` command.
 There is an order of
 precedence.
 Only one of the value will be used to filter the transformers list.
 The order is as follow: